railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 From this version on, you can also handle deliveries by product, even from List view.
 Go to :menuselection:`Warehouse --> Products Moves --> Deliver Products`.

 Filters allow you to easily select deliveries to be done, available deliveries and so on.
-One way to quickly deliver products is to Group by Customer and select either To Do or Available.
+One way to quickly deliver products is to Group by `Customer` and select either `To Do` or `Available`.

-This is very useful functionality when you send the goods to your customer for several sales orders at a time.
+This is very a useful functionality when you send the goods to your customer for several sales orders at a time.
 You can now just deliver the products, regardless of the sales order they come from.

 The List view offers great flexibility and allows you to rapidly deliver products by keeping full functionality!
-Of course, you can handle both partial and complete deliveries and you can add information about the production lots and packs.
+Of course, you can handle both partial and complete deliveries, and you can add information about the production lots and packs.

 Of course, you can also accomplish this from Form view.